Artist Credit: Kenta Miyakawa

 Artwork guidelines

-• Hand-done and digital architectural illustrations in any medium
+• Hand-done and digital architectural illustrations in any medium may be submitted

 Submission requirements